-In this white paper, Audrey Cushing, AVP Business Operations and Quality, talks about the challenges of openly communicating difficult information.
+In this white paper, Audrey Cushing, Chief of Staff, talks about the challenges of openly communicating difficult information.
 The paper underscores the critical role of psychological safety in outsourcing engagements, offering insights into overcoming communication challenges and fostering a healthy relationship that encourages transparency and innovation.

 Please click on the video to the right to learn more about the author, hear her insights on this white paper, and learn what motivated her to write about the importance of communication in outsourcing.